I’ve updated this post on 15 July 2020

 - File a Confirmation Statement annually with Companies House;

-- File an HMRC Corporation Tax Return annually or notify them of dormant company status.
+- File an HMRC Tax Return annually or notify them of dormant status by letter.

 Dormant Company Accounts

 Registered companies need to file information with Companies House every year because a certain amount of information on Ltd companies needs to be made publically available, whether they have traded or not.